On the fast convergence of random perturbations of the gradient flow: Introduction

 In plain words, how much time (upper bound) does it require \textit{for the function value to decay} by at least $F(X_0) - F(x^*) + e$ using stochastic gradient descent?

-By using our main result stated in Section 1.1, we observe the phenomenon that when the the noise term $\bt\sm(X_t)dW_t$ in \eqref{Eq:SGD} is sufficiently omnidirectional it enables {\it fast} evasion from saddle points.
-Our Corollary \ref{Corollary:MajorResultSGDConvergenceTime} in this paper suggests a time complexity $\E\tau^\bt \lesssim O(\beta^{-1}\ln (\beta^{-1}))$ as $\bt \da 0$ in discrete--time SGM (compare with \cite{[GeEtAl1503]}, which requires $O(\beta^{-2})$ iteration).
+By using our main result stated in Section 1.1, we observe the phenomenon that when the the noise term $\beta\sigma(X_t)dW_t$ in \eqref{Eq:SGD} is sufficiently omnidirectional (i.e. the diffusion matrix $a(x)=\sigma(x)\sigma^T(x)$ is uniformly positive definite) it enables {\it fast} evasion from saddle points.
+Our Corollary \ref{Corollary:MajorResultSGDConvergenceTime} in this paper suggests a time complexity $\mathbf{E}\tau^\beta \lesssim O(\beta^{-1}\ln (\beta^{-1}))$ as $\beta \downarrow 0$ in discrete-time SGD (compare with \cite{[GeEtAl1503]}, which requires $O(\beta^{-2})$ iteration).
 In other words, the hitting time to a point, in terms of function value, close to a local minimizer takes time that only introduces an additional factor of $O(\ln (\beta^{-1}))$ (compare with \cite{[GeEtAl1503]}).

-It is worth mentioning that the previous work by Pemantle \cite{pemantle1990nonconvergence} proves from a gradient flow viewpoint that SGM can avoid all nondegenerate saddle points, whenever the diffusion matrix $a(x)$ is uniformly positive definite or ``omnidirectional'' (see also a recent work by \cite{lee2016gradient} for the pure gradient descent case).
+It is worth mentioning that the previous work by Pemantle \cite{pemantle1990nonconvergence} proves from a gradient flow viewpoint that SGD can avoid all nondegenerate saddle points, whenever the diffusion matrix $a(x)$ is uniformly positive definite or ``omnidirectional'' (see also a recent work by \cite{lee2016gradient} for the pure gradient descent case).
 However, neither of these works provides an analysis on the convergence rates.
-Within the scope of this work, we concentrate on the diffusion process associated with the discrete--time SGM, and we do not aim to quantify the approximation errors when bridging the discrete--time and continuous--time versions.
+Within the scope of this work, we concentrate on the diffusion process associated with the discrete-time SGD, and we do not aim to quantify the approximation errors when bridging the discrete-time and continuous-time versions.
 We believe that using tools from numerical stochastic differential equations, such approximation error is small compared to the noise of dynamics and can be estimated rigorously, which potentially inspires another thread of interesting works.

+It is also interesting to notice a recent work \cite{[Pathway-Energy-Landscape]} related to the problem we are considering here.
+There the authors discuss algorithms that construct pathway maps on energy landscapes which are essentially connecting the saddle points over the landscape.

 \